Shopping Cart

 A nutrient-rich fluid collected from live stem cell cultures, containing growth factors and cytokines.

-– Naturally contains some exosomes, but not as concentrated as purified exosome serums.
+Helps boost collagen production and speed up skin repair.
+Naturally contains some exosomes, but not as concentrated as purified exosome serums.

 Bioactive Stem Cell-Derived Complex

-A refined extract of specific proteins and molecules from stem cells—without the full range of exosomes and growth factors.
+A refined extract of specific proteins and molecules from stem cells, without the full range of exosomes and growth factors.

-– Lacks the complete mix of exosomes and cytokines needed for maximum regeneration.
+Contains fibronectins, glycoproteins, albumin, and hyaluronic acid (HA).
+Lacks the complete mix of exosomes and cytokines needed for maximum regeneration.

 Stem Cell Extracts (Including Plant-Derived Extracts)